MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/users-search-reports.md

 You can view the User details page by selecting the **User analytics** tab or selecting the **View user analytics** button at the bottom of the **User analytics** section of the Usage analytics main page.

-In addition to the user analytics graphs shown on the summary page (covered above), the user details page contains the following additional two charts:
+In addition to the user analytics graphs shown on the summary page (covered above), the user details page contains the following additional charts:

 - Search users by geography
 - Top 10 search users by occupation